neeonez/scraper-boilerplate/README.md

 ```
 For example, the **_packages_** elment can be scraped at **_videx_** location with the scraper ```\App\Services\Scrapers\VidexPackageScraper```.

 The scraper VidexPackageScraper of the previous array is located in the folder **_app/Services/Scrapers/VidexPackageScraper.php_**.
-You can add another location to the array with the matching scraper designed to scrape the location.
+You can add another location to the array with the matching scraper designed to scrape the location, or use an existing one.

 ## Execute Unit and Integration tests